onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

     :id: R-22946
     :target: VNF or PNF
     :keyword: SHOULD
-    :updated: dublin
+    :updated: honolulu

-    The VNF or PNF **SHOULD** conform its YANG model to RFC 6536, "NETCONF Access Control Model".
+    The VNF or PNF **SHOULD** conform its YANG model to RFC 8341, "NETCONF Access Control Model".

 .. req::